Ariqfadh/tktb-backEnd/README.md

 - Python 3.8 or higher installed on your system.
 - Internet access to download the ONNX model from [here](https://drive.google.com/drive/folders/1MpG-Sy-GGQCoQc3Raef7bGyyWTuqB4bw?usp=sharing)
+- Put the model inside the back end folder
 ---
 ### Web Link